 Yao Yunzhu, Major General (Retired), Senior Advisor, the China Association of Military Science

 Wu Shicun, President, National Institute for South China Sea Studies

 Zhao Dengping, Rear Admiral (Retired),Senior Advisor, China International Institute for Strategic Society

 Zhu Feng, Executive Director, Collaborative Innovation Center of South China Sea Studies, Nanjing University

 Li Ming, Professor, Law School, Peking University

 Wang Jimin, Professor, Department of Information Management, Peking University

-Director of the Center for Maritime Strategy Studies and Research Professor at the Institute of Ocean Research, Peking University.
+Hu Bo, director of the Center for Maritime Strategy Studies and Research Professor at the Institute of Ocean Research, Peking University, and director of SCSPI.
 He received his PhD in Politics from the School of International Studies at Peking University and has extensive experience in policy analysis and consulting.
 His areas of specialization include maritime strategy, international security, and Chinese diplomacy.
 He has written three books and more than 40 journal articles and book chapters on topics related to China’s maritime strategy and policy.
 His most recent books published are as follows: China’s Maritime Power in 2049 (China Development Press, 2015), China’s Sea Power in the Post Mahan Era (Ocean Press, 2018), and Chinese Maritime Power in the 21st Century (Routledge, 2019).